 It's important to ensure that your tires wear evenly, so getting them properly rotated and balanced can make them last much longer.
 Pay close attention to your alignment, too.
 If your car isn't driving straight, it can become a potentially dangerous situation.

 Your engine will not work efficiently if your spark plugs are worn out or covered in dirt.
 Eventually, a breakdown will occur.
 Checking, gapping, and replacing them is not too difficult (Check your owner's manual for instructions.), but if you don't feel confident doing so, have your mechanic change them.

 Inspect Your Timing and Serpentine Belts

-Your owner's manual will advise you on how often your timing belt and serpentine belt will require replacing.
-Ask your mechanic to look at them once you've accumulated the recommended number of miles, and get them replaced if they look worn or cracked.
+Your owner's manual will advise you on how often your timing and serpentine belts will require replacing.
+Ask your mechanic to look at them once you've accumulated the recommended number of miles and get them replaced if they look worn or cracked.
 Otherwise, your car can break down and the damaged belt(s) can affect other components, creating a costly repair bill.

 Stay Aware of Seasons, Sounds, Gauges, and Handling

 These are some of the maintenance steps that your car will need, and you can do a lot of them yourself.
 Setting specific times of the year may be helpful such as Spring forward and Fall back.
 That way you always know the last time you inspected your vehicle and you won't forget.
 It's an even better idea to maintain a small notebook record in the glove box.
 Checking the gauges and being aware of how the vehicle sounds and handles while driving also can help you find maintenance problems early.